ampproject/amp.dev/content/docs/guides/engagement.md

 ---
-$title: Tips to Improve Engagement with AMP
+$title: Improve User Engagement
 $order: 9
 ---
+Here are some quick tips to improve user engagement with AMP.

 ### Help readers identify you with consistent branding and rich content across AMP and non-AMP pages